Kairos volunteers represent the Christian faith and present a Christian perspective.

 - Kairos Outside for Female Family and Friends

 Kairos Outside is a special weekend retreat designed to support the female loved ones of men and women who are or have been incarcerated.
 Families of the incarcerated “do time” right along with their loved ones.
 In a safe environment with loving people, women interact with other women who are in similar situations and learn to form small groups to support and give them strength for the challenges they face.

 Board of Directors

-Doug Carey, (Past Chairman, Kairos Prison Ministries International Liaison)
+Doug Carey, (Interim Chairman, Kairos Prison Ministries International Liaison)